The Gunny Sack

 Step One: Cut Your Bread and Dampen It

 You can use whatever kind of bread you want to make this cinnamon toast.
-I made it with Texas Toast Bread and Cinnamon Burst Bread.
+I made it with Texas Toast Bread and store-bought cinnamon bread.

-The Texas Toast Bread is much thicker, but the Cinnamon Burst Bread is a sweet bread.
+The Texas Toast Bread is much thicker, but the cinnamon bread is a sweet bread.
 Whichever bread you choose, start by cutting several slices in half.

 a mini spray bottle spraying water on a piece of bread